 Working together to deliver the 15-year programme are the University of Edinburgh and Heriot-Watt University, whose researchers will collaborate with industry on data partnerships in the public, private and third sectors.

 The Programme will increase the contribution of university research and in-demand graduate skills to the region’s economy, launching more spinout companies, attracting start-ups and established businesses, and driving public and private sector investment.

 Five data-driven innovation ‘hubs’ have been created, housing research expertise and facilities to help 10 industry sectors become more innovative through data partnerships.
 The University of Edinburgh hosts the Bayes Centre, Edinburgh Futures Institute, Easter Bush campus, and Usher Institute for Population Health Sciences and Informatics.
 The National Robotarium is a collaboration between Heriot-Watt University and the University of Edinburgh.

 Supporting the work of the hubs, is the Edinburgh International Data Facility for the secure and trustworthy analysis of datasets.

 What is data-driven innovation?

 The inclusion of Data-Driven Innovation with the City Region Deal reflects the growing importance of data in economic growth, social change, and public services.
-Through high-speed data analytics, our ability to capture flows of data and understand what they tell us is bringing better and faster capability to identify trends and behaviour across many sectors, leading to improved services for consumers and citizens.
+Through high-speed data analytics, our ability to capture flows of data and understand what they tell us is bringing better and faster capability to identify trends and behaviour across many sectors, leading to improved products and services for consumers and citizens.